-Project is edited by four young architects living and working in New York, Los Angeles, and the UK.
-It is also supported by an advisory board of practicing architects and educators.
+Project is edited by three architects living and working in New York and Los Angeles, and is published by Consolidated Urbanism, Inc., a registered 501(c)3 organization.

 Thank you to all of our KICKSTARTER donors who made Issues One and Two possible.